ajtack/hail/README.md

 	>>> Ice.loadSlice('printer.ice')
 	>>> import Demo
 	>>> proxy = ic.stringToProxy('X:tcp -h localhost -p 4001')
-	>>> printer = Demo.PrinterPrx.checkedCast(proxy)
+	>>> printer = Demo.PrinterPrx.uncheckedCast(proxy)
+	>>> printer.printString("A pack of lies!");

 The Node server using _hail_ will process the request header and print out the request body.
 You will see something like this:

 	$ node driver.js
 	Started listening!
-	Request
-	H: {"message_type":"request","compression_mode":0,"body_length":54}
-	B: Xice_isA::Demo::Printer
-	Produced event request

-These lines show (poorly) the `H:` header and the `B:` body of the request.
-The `checkedCast` line we ran in the Python session is the equivalent of running `X.isA("::Demo::Printer")`, all of which we see printed here.
-The hex output reveals the complete Ice::Request structure.
+	X.printString("A pack of lies!");

+The Python client will also finish the request (the response is void).
+This demonstrates the end-to-end request-response flow currently implemented in Ice.

 next steps
 ----------

-As you see, `hail` has not gotten especially far.
-The next step would be hosting an Ice object and completing an `isA` call against it from Python.
-After that, correct parsing of arguments will allow us to run arbitrary methods on an object.
+`Hail` is not a complete implmentation of Ice.
+The next step would be hosting an Ice object and completing an `isA` call against it from Python (the result of checkedCast), together with the associated exception replies.
+Dictionary argument types are still unhandled, and until now we only support `void` and `int` return types on remote invocations.

-The model for method dispatch will be event emitters.
-The following might be the shape of server code using _hail_ to server the `Demo::Printer` object.
+The model for method dispatch, however, is done, with the shape below.
+This pattern, with the use of EventEmitters and response callbacks, is to be preserved.

-    server.on('printString', function(s) {
+    servant.on('printString', function(resp, s) {
-    	console.log("Printing a string!")
+    	console.log("Printing a string!");
+    	resp.send();
     });